Cosby sexual assault retrial stalled over juror issue

 NORRISTOWN: Bill Cosby's retrial for alleged sexual assault - a legal fight made tougher with more witnesses in a #MeToo world - hit a snag on Monday (Apr 9) over claims that one juror may already believe the disgraced US megastar is guilty.

-The now frail and isolated 80-year-old Cosby could spend the rest of his life behind bars if convicted of drugging and molesting former university employee Andrea Constand at his Philadelphia home in 2004.
+The now 80-year-old Cosby could spend the rest of his life behind bars if convicted of drugging and molesting former university employee Andrea Constand at his Philadelphia home in 2004.

-The pioneering black entertainer's first trial ended in a hung jury on Jun 17, with a sequestered panel hopelessly deadlocked after six days of testimony and 52 hours of deliberations.
+The pioneering black entertainer's first trial ended in a hung jury in June last year, with a sequestered panel hopelessly deadlocked after six days of testimony and 52 hours of deliberations.

+The case forever tarnished the legacy of an actor once adored by millions as "America's Dad" for his seminal role as lovable father and obstetrician Cliff Huxtable on hit 1984-92 television series "The Cosby Show."

 As Cosby walked towards the Pennsylvania court on Monday, a topless protester jumped over the barrier and ran towards the comedian, before being tussled into the bushes by security and taken into custody.

-"Cosby Rapist" was written on the back of her torso and "Women's lives matter" on the front.
-"Hey, hey, hey - women's lives matter," she yelled.

-Cosby's retrial is now the most high-profile criminal case so far in a #MeToo world, the US cultural watershed that has ruined the careers of a string of powerful men in Hollywood, politics and the media.
+"Women's lives matter," yelled Nicolle Rochelle, 39, with "Cosby rapist," "women's lives matter" and the names of Cosby accusers written on her naked torso.
+She was charged with disorderly conduct.

+Rochelle is an actress who appeared on several episodes of "The Cosby Show" in the early 1990s.
+She told reporters that the star had never mistreated her.

-In recent years, some 60 women have accused the Emmy winner, who today claims to be legally blind, of being a serial predator, alleging that he drugged and assaulted them over a span of 40 years.
+In recent years, some 60 women have accused the Emmy-winning Cosby, who today claims to be legally blind, of being a serial predator, alleging that he drugged and assaulted them over a span of 40 years.

-The case forever tarnished the legacy of an actor once adored by millions as "America's Dad" for his seminal role as a lovable father and obstetrician on hit 1984-92 television series "The Cosby Show."

 JUROR COMPLICATION

-Yet the three counts of aggravated indecent assault in connection with Constand, who now lives in Canada, are the only criminal charges to stick against Cosby, with most of the alleged abuse having occurred too long ago to prosecute.
+Yet the three counts of aggravated indecent assault in connection with Constand, who now lives in Canada, are the only criminal charges to stick against Cosby.

+His retrial is now the most high-profile criminal case so far in a #MeToo world, the US cultural watershed that has ruined the careers of a string of powerful men in Hollywood, politics and the media.

-Judge Steven O'Neill said on Monday he would interview the juror who claims to have overheard the remark, behind closed doors, before deciding further how to proceed.
+Judge Steven O'Neill announced that he would interview the juror who claims to have overheard the remark, behind closed doors.
+The court was due to reconvene at 1800 GMT.

 Twelve jurors - five women and seven men - as well as six alternates were selected last week for the trial in the Philadelphia suburb of Norristown, but have not yet been sworn in.